Does A Buyer’s Agent Get a Commission?

 • Attend all inspections to ensure that nothing gets left out

-• Answer any questions you have and address any issues that arise throughout the homebuying process
+• Answer your questions and address any issues that arise throughout the homebuying process

 • Coordinate the signing of the purchase contract and handle any legal issues that come up